ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 When you use the Veeam self-service portal to create backup jobs, you can choose vApp and VM instances from any virtual data center in the organization.

-You can access the Veeam portal on the virtual data center details page when the virtual data center is in the **Ready to use** state.
+You can access the Veeam portal on the virtual data center details page when the status of the virtual data center is **Available**.
 For more information, see [Procedure to view the virtual data center summary](/docs/vmwaresolutions?topic=vmwaresolutions-shared_viewing-vdc-summary#shared_viewing-vdc-summary-procedure) or [Procedure to view virtual data center details](/docs/vmwaresolutions?topic=vmwaresolutions-shared_viewing-vdc-details#shared_viewing-vdc-details-procedure).

 ### Procedure to access the Veeam self-service portal from the virtual data center
 {: #shared_veeam-portal-proc-access}